XGR Chain — Network Upgrade & Hardfork Process

 - changed namespace exposure

-- changed debug/txpool behavior
+- changed debug or txpool behavior

 - changed XGR extension endpoint